Linux history Command with Examples

 ^[old string]^[new string]^

-Use the syntax above to change the port number from 20 to 22:
+Use the syntax above to change atp into apt:

 Prevent Recording Commands in History